fed-franz/txmex/README.md

 # TxMEx
-Transaction Message Exchange (TxMEx) is a service for Bitcore that allows to send and receive messages between the nodes of a Bitcoin network
+Transaction Message Exchange (TxMEx) is a service for Bitcore that allows to send and receive messages between the nodes of a Bitcoin network.

+The use of this service is mainly intended to be with the Testnet network and has never been tested on Mainnet.
+Transactions are not for free, as they have a minimum cost both for the transaction value (546) and the fee (3000).

 ## Requirements
 - bitcore-node